Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 ![Normal Attack Chat Message](/HeroSystem6eHeroic/images/GreenButtonChatRoll.png)![Normal Attack Chat Message Expanded](/HeroSystem6eHeroic/images/GreenButtonChatRoll2.png)

 HERO combat provides a number of tactical options via maneuvers and is an important aspect of play.
 The Standard Maneuvers slide is accessible using the (S) button in the lower right pane that also includes targeting, martial maneuvers, and a text field.
 Click the name of a desired maneuver to show its action "card."
-Those that work with weapons will change the color of weapon's "Roll" button (blue for Block, orange for Disarm, red or green for attacks, and gray when unavailable).
+Those that work with weapons will a change the color the weapon's "Roll" button (blue for Block, orange for Disarm, red or green for attacks, and gray when unavailable).
 Each card also provides a button when unarmed combat is an option.

 ![Standard Maneuvers](/HeroSystem6eHeroic/images/standardManeuvers.png)

 The Martial and Custom Maneuvers slide (M) may be used to enter martial arts skills or create custom weapons or maneuvers that don't fit into the weapon plus Standard Maneuver framework.
-Here the attack dialog options are limited to killing or normal damage and third option to declare a blocking maneuver.
-The damage field does not use the Damage Class system at present and therefore cares less about unusual dice strings.
+The damage field does not use the Damage Class system at present and therefore cares less about unusual dice strings if one is needed.

 ![Martial Manuevers](/HeroSystem6eHeroic/images/martialManeuvers.png)

+The attack dialog options follow the choices checked for "N" (normal or killing) and "Block," which declares that the action is a blocking maneuver.

+![Martial Manuevers](/HeroSystem6eHeroic/images/martialManeuversChat.png)

 Basic information about a martial maneuver can be shared in the chat window via the 'show' buttons.

-![Martial Manuevers](/HeroSystem6eHeroic/images/martialManeuversChat.png)

 *Hit location system (Optional)*